1

 雖然,智者舉事,因禍為福,轉敗為功。 齊紫,敗素也,而賈十倍; 越王句踐棲於會稽,復殘彊吳而霸天下:此皆因禍為福,轉敗為功者也。

-'Although, the wise raise affairs by turning calamity into fortune and defeat into merit.
-Qi purple is defeated plain, yet its price is ten times; King Goujian of Yue dwelt at Kuaiji, then again damaged strong Wu and became hegemon of the world—these are all those who turned calamity into fortune and defeat into merit.'
+Even so, the wise initiate affairs by turning calamity into fortune and defeat into merit.
+Qi purple defeats plain silk, yet its price is ten times higher; King Goujian of Yue dwelt at Kuaiji, then again damaged strong Wu and became hegemon of the world.
+These are all cases of turning calamity into fortune and defeat into merit.

 51